 A successful project must stay in balance and the communication of expectations is critical.

-If a project falls out of balance, one or both parties generally have a bitter taste in their mouth as a result.
+If a project falls out of balance, one or both parties are stuck with a bitter taste in their mouth.
 Successful projects are those that are delivered on time, on budget and within the required scope.
-If any of these are missing, we cannot consider the project a success.
+If any of these are missing, someone loses.

 One side of the project can only be made longer if one or two of the other sides are also made longer, thus keeping the three sides of the project connected.
-The thought is that you can only have 2 of 3 of these and realize success, but we strive to make all three a reality.
 As you can see if we simply increase the cost of the project to offset our increasing scope, and we are back to where we need to be.

-As long as there is an understanding that we are working on a sliding scale of connected parts (a triangle), there's no reason to suggest you cannot get everything you want out of your project.
+As long as there is an understanding that we are working on a sliding scale of connected parts (a triangle), there's no reason to suggest we cannot get everything we want out of the project.

 Failed communication often start with assumptions.
-We may assume our client understands that adding to scope is going to result in increased costs, but this would be a critical lapse in judgement.
-Our client may be of the opinion that there is some wiggle room on scope since the design phase was wrapped into the project whole.
-Both of us may have valid points, but unless we get it on the table right away we are at risk later on.
+We may assume you understand that adding to scope is going to result in increased costs, but you may have assumed there is some wiggle room on scope.
+Both of us may have valid points, but unless we get it on the table, we are at risk later on.